Jan 26, 2026

 The Vertical Escape: A Transit through the Year of Sadness

-But for me, the most haunting part isn’t the ascent; it’s the return.
-After reaching a station of proximity to the Divine that defies language, he chose to come back to the friction and the cruelty of this world out of pure, radical compassion.
-He brought back the gift of Salah—not as a legalistic burden, but as a daily sanctuary where the world’s volume is finally turned down.
-Every time we step onto the mat, we are accessing a fragment of that celestial journey, a chance to shed the "heavy things" and find a springtime for the soul.
+But the part that truly stays with me isn't the ascent.
+It’s the return.
+After reaching a proximity to the Divine that words cannot touch, he chose to come back.
+He came back to the friction, the mess, and the cruelty of this world.
+He did it out of pure mercy.
+And he brought back Salah—not as a heavy obligation, but as a daily escape.
+A place where you can finally turn the world’s volume down.
+Every time we step onto the mat, we are reenacting that celestial journey.
+It’s our chance to drop the heavy things and let the heart breathe again.

-This vertical escape is not about leaving our lives behind, but about bringing the perspective of the heavens back down to the pavement.
-It is the realization that while we are tethered to the earth, we are not owned by it.
-We carry the capacity to transcend our own 'years of sadness' every time we choose to breathe, to pray, and to remember that the horizon is never the end.
-We are travelers in a temporary skin, gifted with a map to the infinite just so we wouldn’t forget how to rise.
+In the end, this journey isn't about leaving reality behind.
+It’s about bringing the perspective of the sky back down to the pavement.
+It’s realizing that while we walk on this earth, we do not belong to it.
+We have the capacity to survive our own years of sadness every time we pray and remember that the horizon is not the end.
+We are just travelers in a temporary skin, and we have been given a map so we never forget how to rise.

 A distilled reflection from Shaykh Abdal Hakim Murad’s session last night.